k-hurl-e/spektrix-batch-comps/README.md

 4. Utilize free tools to keep costs minimal

 This project demonstrates how to connect Spektrix's API with Google Sheets to create automated daily and weekly reports for ticket sales, capacity tracking, and revenue analysis.

+This repository is entirely third-party and not supported by or affiliated with Spektrix or Google.

 ## How It Works